DaD-ArgenTuM/Project-Myntra-Clone-Webpage/README.md

 * Inspired by the original [Myntra](https://www.myntra.com/) homepage
 * All product images and design are owned by Myntra – used here **only for educational purposes**

----

-Let me know if you'd like to add deployment info (e.g., if it's hosted on GitHub Pages) or want it in a shorter version!